Todmorden: Geography

 Other villages and towns in the Upper Calder Valley include Hebden Bridge and Mytholmroyd.
 The territory of the civil parish of Todmorden also extends to cover Eastwood, Walsden, Cornholme, Mankinholes, Lumbutts, Robinwood, Lydgate, Portsmouth, Shade, Stansfield, Dobroyd, Ferney Lee, Gauxholme and Cross Stone.

 Medieval Todmorden had consisted of the townships of Langfield and Stansfield in Yorkshire, and Todmorden/Walsden section of the greater township of Hundersfield in the Ancient Parish of Rochdale, Lancashire.
 The township of Todmorden and Walsden was created in 1801 by the union of the older villages of Todmorden and Walsden.

 Economy

 Heavy industry is now part of Todmorden's history, not its present.
 The industrial chimneys have largely gone and the remaining mills have mostly been converted for other purposes.
 The town's industrial base is much reduced (at one time Todmorden had the largest weaving shed in the world).
-There has been a great deal of regeneration activity and Todmorden is now increasingly a commuter town for people working in Manchester, Leeds, Bradford, Huddersfield and smaller towns.
 Todmorden also services the local rural area and attracts visitors through its market (indoor and outdoor), various events, heritage and the local Pennine countryside.
 It has for centuries been considered the safest accessible route directly across the Pennines.

 Nightlife

-Pubs in the town centre include the Duke of York, the Wellington, the Royal George, the Golden Lion, and the White Hart (Wetherspoons).
+Pubs in the town centre include the Duke of York, the Wellington, and the Fox.
+The Golden Lion is a renowned live music venue, with its own vinyl-only record label.

+The White Hart Wetherspoons at Station Approach was offered for sale in September 2023 and ceased trading, after being sold, in March 2024.
+It reopened in May 2024 under the custodianship of the Mountain Pub Company.

+The town has a number of independent pubs and restaurants, offering East Asian, Pakistani, English Pub fare and Greek menus.